rhenning/terrajux/README.md

 _juxtapose_ popped into my head while considering the possibilities, and so we have `terrajux`.

 ## license

 this project is released under the [apache 2.0 license](LICENSE).

+## faq

+> what is happening behind the scenes?

+in short, `terrajux`:
+- performs shallow clones of the the specified git repository at the supplied refs
+- initializes terraform with `-backend=false` to download all module dependencies without touching the terraform state backend
+- displays a recursive diff of the initialized projects

+> what platforms are supported?

+- macos and linux builds are fully tested for every pr and release
+- *bsd and solaris builds are untested but _should_ work
+- windows builds are disabled pending [some portability issues](https://github.com/rhenning/terrajux/issues)